elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 out another smartphone.
 A bunch of social media notifications popped up as it connected to the internet, mostly Facebook updates, news, and Reddit posts.
 Flicking through, I saw a "Breaking News" headline article: "Presidant Brian Assassinated!
-IPF and FMA in Joint Investigation!" *So the news has been spread already...
+IPF and AMP in Joint Investigation!" *So the news has been spread already...
 What'll happen now?* The IPF was the International Police Force, a law enforcement agency that had international jurisdiction and military power.
-The FMA was the Federal Metahuman Association, a society of humans who, like me, had some form of mutation or superpower.
-These powers were dubbed "metas", and all legal metahuman citizens had to be registered with the FMA.
-The FMA has the highest decision making power for any metahuman-related event or policy, whether it be a law, a crime investigation, or judicial hearing.
-The FMA was divided into several divisions, the main ones being the Internal, Public, and Military divisions.
+The AMP was the Association for Metahuman Policy, a society of humans who, like me, had some form of mutation or superpower.
+These powers were dubbed "metas", and all legal metahuman citizens had to be registered with the AMP.
+The AMP has the highest decision making power for any metahuman-related event or policy, whether it be a law, a crime investigation, or judicial hearing.
+The AMP was divided into several divisions, the main ones being the Internal, Public, and Military divisions.
 The Internal division dealt with matters related to anything contained within the metahuman society, and the Public division dealt with any matters related to interactions between metahumans and the rest of the world.